G-Reg26/JavaFXSignInTemplate/README.md

 # Software Engineering Fundamentals Project
 Semester long project for the course Software Engineering Fundamentals
 # About
 This program is a recreational sports league management system.
-Users can create acounts of different tiers, spectator, player, or team manager.
+Users can create accounts of different tiers, spectator, player, or team manager.
 All accounts can follow teams, view teams/events, and comment on team pages, players can request to join teams, and managers can set up teams and events, as well as update their team's scores.